 You may accidentally enable Find My Device, or the function may be enabled by default and running in the background, but you do not want to use it.
 Here’s how to disable Google Find My Device on your smartphone:

-Find my Device is primarily dependent on two activated features: Google location services and the functionality itself.
+Find my Device is primarily dependent on two activated features: Find My Device location services and the functionality itself.
 To use Google Find, your phone must:

 When you use Find My Device each time, an alert will appear on the device you want to track.
 If you haven’t used this option and are seeing this message, it’s always a good idea to update your Google Account password and enable two-step verification.